openlilylib/stylesheets/usage-examples/span.md

 ## Basic Styling Function / Handling Style Types

-The music function is passed a music expression, but as we have seen \cmd{span}
+The music function is passed a music expression, but as we have seen \cmd{tagSpan}
 can be applied in various ways -- requiring different approaches to applying the styling.
 If you know the span is only going to be applied in one way (e.g. acting upon sequential music) you can ignore the difference, but general-purpose